Row-strict dual immaculate functions: Introduction

 \section{Introduction}

-\svw{Quasisymmetric functions were first defined formally by Gessel \cite{gessel} in relation to the theory of $P$-partitions, and have since grown to be a vibrant area of research in their own right, including playing a crucial role in the resolution of the Shuffle Conjecture.
+\svw{Quasisymmetric functions were first defined formally by Gessel \cite{gessel} in relation to the theory of $P$-partitions, and have since grown to be a vibrant area of research in their own right, including playing a crucial role in the resolution of the Shuffle Conjecture \cite{carlsson2018proof}.
 As a natural nonsymmetric generalization of symmetric functions, one avenue of research has been to establish analogies of classical symmetric functions, for example monomial symmetric functions and chromatic symmetric functions.
-However an analogy to the ubiquitous Schur functions remained elusive until 2011, when \cite{HLMvW2011} discovered quasisymmetric Schur functions that naturally arose from the combinatorics of nonsymmetric Macdonald polynomials.
-These functions became the genesis of the now flourishing area of Schur-like functions throughout algebraic combinatorics, for example \cite{ALvW2021, CFLSX2014, CHMMW2022, JL2015, LMvW2013, MR2014}.
-Remaining in the algebra of quasisymmetric functions, two further bases rose to attention: the dual immaculate functions \cite{BBSSZ2014}, and the row-strict quasisymmetric Schur functions \cite{MR2014}, the latter of which are quasisymmetric Schur functions under the $\psi$ involution.
+However an analogy with the ubiquitous Schur functions remained elusive until 2011, when the authors of \cite{HLMvW2011} discovered quasisymmetric Schur functions that naturally arose from the combinatorics of nonsymmetric Macdonald polynomials.
+These functions became the genesis of the now flourishing area of Schur-like functions throughout algebraic combinatorics, for example \svwMar{\cite{ALvW2021, CFLSX2014, CHMMW2022, JL2015, LMvW2013}.} Within the algebra of quasisymmetric functions, two further bases rose to attention: the dual immaculate functions \cite{BBSSZ2014}, and the row-strict quasisymmetric Schur functions \cite{MR2014}, the latter being quasisymmetric Schur functions via the involution $\psi$.
 In this paper we will interpolate between these two bases to yield row-strict dual immaculate functions. }

-\svw{More precisely, quasisymmetric} Schur functions, all forms, \svw{can be} defined combinatorially as the generating function of composition fillings (resp. row-strict composition fillings) where there is a requirement that the first column strictly (resp. weakly) increase, each row increases weakly (resp. strictly), and a triple rule is satisfied.
+\svw{More precisely, quasisymmetric} Schur functions, all forms, \svw{can be} defined combinatorially as the generating function of composition fillings (resp. row-strict composition fillings) where there is a requirement that the first column strictly (resp. weakly) increases, each row increases weakly (resp. strictly), and a triple rule is satisfied.
 The dual immaculate functions were introduced by Berg et al.~\cite{BBSSZ2014} as the dual basis of the noncommutative symmetric immaculate functions.
-Combinatorially the dual immaculate functions can be viewed as the generating functions of composition fillings that satisfy just the first column and row requirements of the quasisymmetric Schurs, omitting the triple rule.
+Combinatorially the dual immaculate functions can be viewed as the generating functions of composition fillings that satisfy just the first column and row requirements of the quasisymmetric \svwMar{Schur functions}, omitting the triple rule.

 The triple rules required to define all versions of quasisymmetric Schur functions allow those functions to retain \svw{many} of the combinatorial properties of Schur functions, including an RSK-style insertion algorithm, \svw{a JDT algorithm, a Murnaghan-Nakayama rule, and Littlewood-Richardson rules.} Without the triple rule, some combinatorial similarities to Schur functions are lost, but others are gained. \svw{For example,} the immaculate functions satisfy a noncommutative analogue of the Jacobi-Trudi rule.